FROM FRANCE TO ENGLAND, THERE IS ONLY ONE STONE …

 A “tertre” is defined as being a hillock of earth, a mound.
 It takes all his sense in Saint-Emilion where the village naturally provides slopes.
 The village has indeed successfully adapted itself by shaping its landscape with “tertres” designating these narrow streets of the city, steep and with uneven paving.

-Four hillocks allow to connect both parts of the city: the high city and the low city.
-Further to the marriage of Alienor of Aquitaine and Henri Plantagenêt in 1152, the Guyenne - ancient name of Aquitaine - became English and stayed english until the end of the Hundred Years' War in 1453.
+As for the origin of the cobblestones, you have to go across the Channel to find out.
+Further to the marriage of Alienor of Aquitaine and the future king of England, Henry II Plantagenet in 1152, the Guyenne - ancient name of Aquitaine - became English and stayed english until the end of the Hundred Years' War in 1453.
 Three centuries of domination, during which Kings of England are also dukes of Aquitaine and exercise their power over the region.

-From “tertres”, to escalettes, discover the rich heritage of Saint-Emilion during the visit of the city: "Saint-Emilion City Tour".
+> Discover the rich heritage of Saint-Emilion during the visit of the city: "Saint-Emilion City Tour".
 Information and ticketing here.